siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 U+V=X=x^2=(u+v)^2.
 $$

+This is the joined-sum axiom.
+It is the point at which the arithmetic decides to join inner states rather than merely count visible square-values.

 The operator is still $+$.
 The operands determine which layer is being used.

 ## Ordered Expansion

-Expanding the defining square gives the interaction terms.
+Expanding this square gives the interaction terms.
 If the inner-state product distributes, then:

 $$
 (u+v)^2=(u+v)(u+v)=u^2+uv+vu+v^2.